arkurpas/Object-detection-ABB-RobotStudio/README.md

 * model.py - code responsible for training a model.
 It contains fonction for loading SSD model but also Faster RCNN and mask RCNN.
 * k-mean-filtering.py - code responsible for clustering some of input pictures.
 * model_evaluation.py - a code to test how model works with unseed images.
-* polygon2mask.py - a code which loads an XML file creaded after annotation process and based on polygon coordinates create a mask for each picture.
+* polygon2mask.py - a code which loads an XML file creaded after annotation proccess and based on polygon coordinates create a mask for each picture.
 Each mask has its own color in grayscale.
 This was a preparation step for training mask-RCNN model.
 folders:
 Robots_programs - contain modules with robots programs from_camera_image - object detection example
 my_pictures.v8i.voc - dataset.
-Containing images obtained after augmentation process in roboflow. recorded_simulation - compelete simulation of process.
+Containing images obtained after augmentation proccess in roboflow. recorded_simulation - compelete simulation of proccess.